syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Retrieving-Selected-Values.md

 # Handling Selected Items

-## Retriving selected  values in Xamarin SfAutoComplete
+## Retrieving selected  values in Xamarin SfAutoComplete

 SfAutoComplete provides a way to handle the selected item using the following properties: